Sasanian glass: Techniques of Sasanian glassworkers

-The only technological innovation attributed to Sasanian glassworkers is "the casting of a glass blank that could be carved as if it were a hardstone" (Rogers 2005, 23).
+The only technological innovation attributed to Sasanian glassworkers is "the casting of a glass blank that could be carved as if it were a hardstone".
 The rest of the arts were acquired from previous artisans.
 Thus wheel-cutting from Achaemenians (at least the 5th century BC if not earlier, Saldern 1963; Goldstein 1980); applied ornaments like trails and blobs of glass were introduced around the 3rd–2nd centuries BC and glassblowing appeared in the 1st century BC.
 Sasanian glass craftsmen did not invent anything revolutionary but rather developed the available arts to a degree of mastery.
-In fact, their expertise in glassworking settled the ‘foundation for virtually all the methods used to produce glass in the Islamic world’ (Goldstein 2005, 11).
+In fact, their expertise in glassworking settled the ‘foundation for virtually all the methods used to produce glass in the Islamic world’.

-Although it is possible to find some core-form objects produced by the Sasanians, these are rarities (Goldstein 2005, 28-62).
+Although it is possible to find some core-form objects produced by the Sasanians, these are rarities.
 The whole of the Sasanian assemblage is glassblowing.
 The most frequent technique among the Sasanians was to blow the object giving it a basic shape and then finishing it with the help of paddles, pincers and shears.
 Other techniques frequently used were mould-blowing and mould-pressing.
-These two use the mould as the essential part of the process (See Figure 4).
+These two use the mould as the essential part of the process.
 In the former, the object is blown inside a mould, acquiring the shape and decoration of the final object.
 In the second stage the mould is removed and the object is blown to the appropriate size.
 Mould-pressing consists of pressing the glass against an open mould, obtaining a positive of the final object.

-These methods produced slightly asymmetrical objects but have the advantage of permitting a huge versatility in shapes and obtaining articles practically finished since shapes (and patterns) are given with any of the techniques and by means of non-complicated solutions, pinching, cutting, polishing, and applying, the final object is obtained (Negro Ponzi 1968; Goldstein 2005; Whitehouse 2005).
+These methods produced slightly asymmetrical objects but have the advantage of permitting a huge versatility in shapes and obtaining articles practically finished since shapes (and patterns) are given with any of the techniques and by means of non-complicated solutions, pinching, cutting, polishing, and applying, the final object is obtained.
 These techniques agreed with the Sasanian taste for plainly decorated vessels; thus they do not use the cameo or the scratching solutions that were extremely popular during Islamic times.
-Instead they prefer to work the glass cold, polishing and panel-and-face-cutting, creating ‘a contrast of highlights and shadows, while at the same time providing a better grip’ (Goldstein 2005, 30).
+Instead they prefer to work the glass cold, polishing and panel-and-face-cutting, creating ‘a contrast of highlights and shadows, while at the same time providing a better grip’.